-Figure 3-6 Map illustrating the Terrestrial Ecological Support Areas associated with the assessment area
+Figure 3-4 Map illustrating the terrestrial Critical Biodiversity Areas associated with the assessment area

-Figure 3-7 Map illustrating the Aquatic Ecological Support Areas associated with the assessment area
+Figure 3-5 Map illustrating the aquatic Ecological Support Areas associated with the assessment area

-3.1.6 South African Inventory of Inland Aquatic Ecosystems
+3.1.4 South African Inventory of Inland Aquatic Ecosystems

 This spatial dataset is part of the South African Inventory of Inland Aquatic Ecosystems (SAIIAE) which was released as part of the National Biodiversity Assessment (NBA) 2018.
 National Wetland Map 5 includes inland wetlands and estuaries, associated with river line data and many other data sets within the South African Inventory of Inland Aquatic Ecosystems (SAIIAE) 2018.
 The two headline indicators assessed in the NBA are ecosystem threat status and ecosystem protection level (Skowno et al., 2019).
-According to the SAIIAE data, there are no wetlands found within the 500 m regulation area.
-The closest drainage line and wetlands are approximately 1.71 km outside the regulation area (Figure 3-8).
+According to the SAIIAE dataset some potential "unclassified" resources are located within the 500 m regulation area3, but not within the areas proposed for development (Figure 3-6).
+The regulation areas have been delineated (separately) for each facility.
+The Aristida PV area is nearest to a wetland, but in excess of 250 m from the resource.

-Figure 3-8 Map illustrating wetlands associated with the project area (NBA, 2018 and NFEPA wetland, 2011)
+Figure 3-6 Map illustrating wetlands associated with the project area (NBA, 2018 and NFEPA wetland, 2011)

-3.1.6.1 Ecosystem Threat Status
+3.1.4.1 Ecosystem Threat Status